hanax-ai/Citadel-Alpha-LLM-Server/tasks/PLANB-04-Python-Environment.md

 # Rollback function
 rollback_changes() {
+    # Check for root privileges for system-level changes
+    if [ "$EUID" -ne 0 ]; then
+        log "ERROR: Root privileges required for rollback operations" return 1
+    fi

     if [ -z "${BACKUP_DIR:-}" ] || [ ! -d "$BACKUP_DIR" ]; then
         log "ERROR: No backup directory found for rollback" return 1